awsdocs/amazon-efs-user-guide/doc_source/API_FileSystemDescription.md

 ## Contents<a name="API_FileSystemDescription_Contents"></a>

+ **AvailabilityZoneId**   <a name="efs-Type-FileSystemDescription-AvailabilityZoneId"></a>
+The unique and consistent identifier of the Availability Zone in which the file system's One Zone storage classes exist\.
+For example, `use1-az1` is an Availability Zone ID for the us\-east\-1 AWS Region, and it has the same location in every AWS account\.
+Type: String
+Required: No

+ **AvailabilityZoneName**   <a name="efs-Type-FileSystemDescription-AvailabilityZoneName"></a>
+Describes the AWS Availability Zone in which the file system is located, and is valid only for file systems using One Zone storage classes\.
+For more information, see [Using EFS storage classes](https://docs.aws.amazon.com/efs/latest/ug/storage-classes.html) in the *Amazon EFS User Guide*\.
+Type: String
+Length Constraints: Minimum length of 1\.
+Maximum length of 64\.
+Pattern: `.+`
+Required: No

  **CreationTime**   <a name="efs-Type-FileSystemDescription-CreationTime"></a>
 The time that the file system was created, in seconds \(since 1970\-01\-01T00:00:00Z\)\.
 Type: Timestamp